nilesmc/transit-sign/README.md

-# led-transit-sign
+# Transit∿

-Micro Project to create a realtime lcd display connected to a Raspberry Pi that has arrival times for the most frequently used transit stop I have at my apartment.
+A realtime LED display connected to a Raspberry Pi that has arrival times for the most frequently used transit stop you use at your home.

 I'll be using Python 3, Flask 0.12.2, and my Raspberry Pi.